What is Chef? Powerful DevOps Tool For Configuration Management

 • Chef Server

-Chef server contains all configuration data and it stores cookbooks, recipes, and metadata that describe each node in the Chef-Client.
-Configuration details are given to node through Chef-Client.
+Chef server contains all configuration data, and it stores cookbooks, recipes, and metadata that describe each node in the Chef-Client.
+Configuration details are given to the node through Chef-Client.
 Any changes made must pass through the Chef server to be deployed.
-Prior to pushing the changes, it verifies that the nodes and workstation are paired with the server through the use of authorization keys, and then allow for communication between workstations and nodes.
+Prior to pushing the changes, it verifies that the nodes and workstations are paired with the server through the use of authorisation keys, and then allows for communication between workstations and nodes.

 • Workstation

 The workstation is used to interact with Chef-server and also to interact with Chef-nodes.
 It is also used to create Cookbooks.
-Workstation is a place where all the interaction takes place where Cookbooks are created, tested and deployed, and in workstation, codes are tested.
-Workstation is also used for defining roles and environments based on the development and production environment.
-Some components of workstation are
+A workstation is a place where all interactions take place, including the creation, testing, and deployment of cookbooks, as well as the testing of codes.
+A workstation is also used for defining roles and environments based on the development and production environment.
+Some components of the workstation are

-Development Kit it contains all the packages requires for using Chef
+Development Kit contains all the packages required for using Chef

 Test Kitchen is for validating Chef Code

-Chef-Repo is a repository in which cookbooks are created, tested and maintained though Chef Command line tool.
+Chef-Repo is a repository in which cookbooks are created, tested and maintained through the Chef Command line tool.

 • Cookbooks